Hulchul (2019 film)

 Hulchul is a 2019 Indian Telugu-language comedy thriller film starring newcomer Rudraksh Utkam and Dhanya Balakrishna.
-The film premiered on 3 January 2020.
+The film premiered was theatrically released on 13 December 2019.

 Plot

 After returning from Dubai, Rudra receives a purse and a hulchul (drink) from his friend.
 He is told to give the drink to Narasimha.
 In a sudden turn of events, Rudra drinks the hulchul and imagines that his girlfriend, Swathi, is always in front of him.
 A villain and his gang comes to retrieve the purse and the hulchul.
 How Rudra fixes this issue forms the rest of the story.